Manifest Modernization Act of 2025 (H.R.2653 & S.1259)

 The Manifest Modernization Act brings greater transparency to shipments crossing U.S. borders to help stop the trafficking of drugs and illegal goods.
 Under current law, only ocean vessels must publicly disclose manifest information.
 The bill would extend the public disclosure requirement to aircraft, truck, and rail manifests.

-As noted by Senator Bill Cassidy, a sponsor of the 2023 version, “Ocean manifest data has aided investigations that have identified major Russia sanctions evasion schemes, uncovered Uyghur forced labor in supply chains, tracked tainted pharmaceutical products, and helped law enforcement find shipments linked to criminal activity, including drug smuggling.”
+As noted by the sponsors, “Ocean manifest data has aided investigations that have identified major Russia sanctions evasion schemes, uncovered Uyghur forced labor in supply chains, tracked tainted pharmaceutical products, and helped law enforcement find shipments linked to criminal activity, including drug smuggling.”

-Organizations and businesses endorsing the Manifest Modernization Act include ImportGenius, S&P Global, Kpler, The Human Trafficking Legal Center, Transparency International U.S., Global Financial Integrity, Verité, Global Labor Justice-International Labor Rights Forum, Corporate Accountability Lab, Greenpeace USA, Humanity United Action, The Uyghur Human Rights Project, Jewish World Watch, Crane Center for Mass Atrocity Prevention, Anti-Slavery International, Oxfam America, Polaris, Free the Slaves, Transparentem, and the Alliance to End Slavery and Trafficking.
-See press release here.
+Endorsers: S&P Global, AFL-CIO, America First Policy Institute (AFPI), National District Attorneys Association, National Council of Textile Organizations, United Steelworkers (USW), American Compass, Coalition for a Prosperous America, ImportGenius, Kpler, Trinity Metals, The Human Trafficking Legal Center, Transparency International U.S., Global Financial Integrity, Verité, Global Labor Justice-International Labor Rights Forum, Corporate Accountability Lab, Greenpeace USA, Humanity United Action, The Uyghur Human Rights Project, Jewish World Watch, Crane Center for Mass Atrocity Prevention, Anti-Slavery International, Oxfam America, Polaris, Freedom Network USA, Free the Slaves, Transparentem, the Alliance to End Slavery and Trafficking, American Shrimp Processors Association, Southern Shrimp Alliance, the U.S. Lumber Coalition, and the U.S. IUU Fishing & Labor Rights Coalition.

 Visit the UHRP U.S. Legislation Tracker for other bills endorsed by the Uyghur Human Rights Project.